 Processes governing rainfall changes are dependent on proximity of the deforestation to the coast, location of 1950s rainfall and strength of the sea breeze, the soil wetness and the extent of deforestation (larger areas of deforestation and drier areas have greater temperature differences).
-To demonstrate this, we now assess in detail the changes in two specific focus regions (shown in Fig 2g), chosen for their contrasting soil wetness, extent of deforestation and proximity to the coast.
-In the first case

-- 355 (Guinea East, 10-8° W, Fig 2g box 1), the extensive deforestation is up to 400 km from the coast, a region that is 1-2 months into the rainy season for the simulated period.
-The recent start of rainfall after the dry season means that evapotranspiration is still limited by soil moisture ~200 km or more inland (i.e., FSMC<1) such that deforestation induces a decrease in evaporative fraction and atmospheric warming.
-This decrease in evaporative fraction with deforestation is also true for the Sierra Leone/Guinea West (~13W) region.
-We thus consider our chosen Guinea East box as representative for the deforested latitudinal - 360 band across these regions The second region (Cote d'Ivoire, 6-3°W), with marked deforestation 40-200 km from the south coast, was chosen for its earlier start to the rainy season meaning that soil moisture is not limited and consequently has only a weak control on evaporative fraction during the simulation.
+To demonstrate this, wWe now assess in detail the changes in two specific focus regions (shown in Fig 2g), chosen for their contrasting soil wetness, extent of deforestation and proximity to the coast.
+In the first case 360 (Guinea East, 10-8° W, Fig 2g box 1), the extensive deforestation is up to 400 km from the coast, and the simulation takes place region that is 1-2 months into the rainy season for the simulated period.
+This-The recent start of rainfall after the dry season means that evapotranspiration is still limited by soil moisture ~200 km or more inland (i.e., FSMC<1) such that deforestation induces a decrease in evaporative fraction and atmospheric warming.
+This decrease in evaporative fraction with deforestation- is also true for representative of the Sierra Leone/ Guinea West (~13W) region.
+We thus consider our chosen 365 Guinea East box as representative for the deforested latitudinal band across these regions- Int The second region (Cote d'Ivoire, 6-3°W), with marked deforestation 40-200 km from the south coast, the was chosen for its earlier start to the rainy season meanings that soil moisture is not so limited and consequently has only a weak control minor impact on evaporative fraction during the simulation.
 Moreover, rainfall in this second case is strongly influenced by the daytime penetration of the sea breeze.
-Whether the rainfall changes in these regions are predominantly dynamically or thermally driven depends on the local characteristics, which will we investigate in the following. - 365 Between 56-70% of rainfall in these sub-Sahelian regions is produced by Mesoscale convective systems (MCSs) (Maranan et al., 2018).
+Whether the rainfall changes in these regions -isare predominantly dynamically or thermally driven depends on the local

+- 370 characteristics-of the region, which will we investigate in the following.
+Between 56-70% of rainfall in these sub-Sahelian regions is produced by Mesoscale convective systems (MCSs)-produce 56-70% of the rainfall in the sub-Sahelian region of West Africa (Marlon-Maranan et al., 2018).
 These storms tend to initiate in the afternoon to early evening and last for many hours.
-We use an MCS tracking algorithm on 15-minute rain rate fields to find storms where rain rate exceeds 1 mm/hr and where the storm reaches at least 1000 km in area at some point in its lifetime.
-The algorithm is described in Crook et al. (2019).
-For both focus regions (Fig.2g boxes), we determine frequency and properties of storms over land at each time of the day in both 1950 simulations and - 370 current simulations to understand the changes in rainfall.
+We use an MCS tracking algorithm on 15-minute rain rate fields to find storms where rain rate exceeds 1 mm/hr and where the storm reaches at least 1000 km2 in area at some point in its lifetime. - The algorithm is described in Crook et al. (2019).
+For both focus regions where we see a significant change in rainfall (Fig.2g boxes), we determine frequency and properties of storms within the region over land at each time of the day in both 1950 simulations and current simulations to understand the changes in rainfall.
 Mostly, the significant changes in rainfall occur in the evening, sometimes reaching into the early hours of the morning.